 Drawing on a wide range of primary materials, and taking advantage of the ease of visiting the sites of many of the topics we study, this course offers an introduction to American Studies through an exploration of the Connecticut River Valley that stresses both the fascination of detailed local history and the economic, political, social, and cultural networks that tie this place to the world.
-Topics may include conflicts and accommodations between Native peoples and English settlers; changing uses of land and resources; 17th century witchcraft trials; the American Revolution and Shays rebellion; religious revivalism of the Great Awakening; abolitionist and other 19th century reform movements; tourism and the scenic including Thomas Cole's famous painting of the oxbow; immigration, industrialization and deindustrialization, especially in the cities of Holyoke and Springfield; educational institutions and innovations; the cold war, the reach of the "military industrial complex" into local educational institutions, and "the bunker"; the sanctuary movement; feminist and gay activism; present environmental, mass incarceration, and other social equity issues; and of course, Emily Dickinson's poetry.
+Topics may include conflicts and accommodations between Native peoples and English settlers; changing uses of land and resources; seventeenth-century witchcraft trials; the American Revolution and Shays rebellion; religious revivalism of the Great Awakening; abolitionist and other nineteenth- century reform movements; tourism and the scenic including Thomas Cole's famous painting of the oxbow; immigration, industrialization and deindustrialization, especially in the cities of Holyoke and Springfield; educational institutions and innovations; the cold war, the reach of the "military industrial complex" into local educational institutions, and "the bunker"; the sanctuary movement; feminist and gay activism; present environmental, mass incarceration, and other social equity issues; and of course, Emily Dickinson's poetry.

 Limited to 20 students per section.
+Admission by consent of the instructor.
 Fall semester.
-Professors Brooks, Couvares, and Hayashi.2014-15: Offered in Fall 2014
+Professors Couvares and Sanchez-Eppler.2016-17: Offered in Fall 2016

 This course will explore the imagined and conflicted experience of urban life in the United States through study of the country's first metropolis: New York.
-Drawing on primary materials—maps, memoirs, film, poetry, fiction, census data, the natural and the built environment—and a selection of secondary sources, we will encounter moments in the life of the city from the 17th into the 21th century.
+Drawing on primary materials--maps, memoirs, film, poetry, fiction, census data, the natural and the built environment--and a selection of secondary sources, we will encounter moments in the life of the city from the 17th into the 21th century.

-Limited to 12 students.
-Omitted 2014-15.
-Professor Vigil.2014-15: Not offered
+Limited to 20 students.
+Omitted 2016-17.
+Professor Clark.2016-17: Not offered

-Limited to 25 students.
-Preference given to American Studies majors.
-Fall semester.
-Professor Hayashi.2014-15: Offered in Fall 2014
+Limited to 30 students.
+Preference given to American Studies majors and freshmen.
+Omitted 2016-17.
+Professor Hayashi.2016-17: Not offered